Ntrv3390/cli-based-dsa-visualizer-java/README.md

-# A CLI Based Data Structures & Algorithm Visualizer
+# A CLI Based Data Structures & Algorithms Visualizer

 Hi, welcome to dsa visualizer.
-In this project you can find all the major data structures such as arrays, linkedlists, trees, graphs, tries, and hashmaps.
+In this project you can find all the major data structures such as arrays, linkedlists, trees, heaps, graphs, tries, and hashmaps.

 # Visualizing Arrays